 Project Haystack is an established open source initiative whose mission is to provide the building automation industry and related IoT applications with a standardized way of defining the context and meaning of building and equipment related data.
-Project Haystack just released Haystack 4.0, which adds data-modeling features that support the implementation of both a taxonomy and the resulting ontologies that define the relationship of things and between things.
+Project Haystak just realeased Haystack 4.0, which adds data-modelling features that support the implementation of both a taxonomy and the resulting ontologies that define the relationship of things and between things.

 A popular implementation of open-source Project Haystack is nHaystack.
-This module enables Tridium Niagara stations JACE and WebSupervisor) to serve Haystack data via a RESTful protocol.
+This module enables Tridium Niagara stations JACE and WebSupervisor to serve Haystack data via RESTful protocol.
 Using nHaystack, applications receive data complete with essential metadata descriptors.
 With a Haystack-tagged system, you can define tags once and realize value over and over again.
-Haystack makes it easier for system integrators to add meaning to the Java-based Niagara component model.
+Haystack makes it easier for system integrators to add meaning to the Java-based Niagara component.